-Whether you’re the parent of a teenager with his own smartphone or have a curious preschooler under your roof, there’s a good chance YouTube plays a role in your family’s screen time.
-According to a 2018 Pew Research Center study, 81% of parents with kids age 11 and under say they “ever” allow their child to watch YouTube videos, while 34% of parents say their child regularly watches content on YouTube.
-(Note: YouTube says the site is for kids 13 and up.
-There is a YouTube Kids platform that provides enhanced parental controls.)
+Whether you’re the parent of a teenager with their own smartphone or have a curious preschooler under your roof, there’s a good chance YouTube plays a role in your family’s screen time.
+According to a 2018 Pew Research Center study, 81% of parents with kids age 11 and under say they “never” allow their child to watch YouTube videos, while 34% of parents say their child regularly watches content on YouTube.
+(Note: YouTube says the site is for kids 13 and up and there is a YouTube Kids platform that provides enhanced parental controls.)

 “YouTube can be a lot of fun, but it’s no place for kids — of any age — to roam alone,” says Lori Getz, a cyber education consultant and author of “The Tech Savvy User’s Guide to the Digital World.”
 “Content on YouTube is user-created, which means anyone can put anything they want on the site.
 While the company has the right to take something down or flag it as adult content, that doesn’t always happen before a child is exposed to something that can negatively affect them.”